kelly3649/finalProject/README.md

   NEW FEATURES
    People will now ride roller coasters only once
   BUG FIXES
-   Fixed janitor bug from 1/20
+   Fixed janitor bug from 1/20: bug where the Janitor could not choose which barf to go to.
+Now only after he cleans up the chosen barf does he choose another barf.
   NEW BUG

   GOALS
-   Add stands to game
+   Add stands to game (implement Attractions effectively)
 						       --  1/22  --
   NEW FEATURES
+    Level System: As your attractionlevel increases by a gap of 50, your level increases by 1.
+This will make the player want to buy more expensive attractions (ferris wheels that we will make later).

+                                                       --  1/23  --
+  NEW FEATURES
+    Stands now increase attractionlevel by 5.
   BUG FIXES

   NEW BUG